PiyalGeorge/Project-kottaram/README.md

-# project_kottaram
+# Project-Kottaram
-This is the work done by Kottaram Boys
+> - This is the work done by Kottaram Boys.
+> - This is a django project. and is not yet completed.